How to move to the Netherlands

 Language and community

 • Expat groups in major cities organize meetups, language exchanges, and cultural outings.
+They're a solid starting point, but try to branch out beyond the expat bubble over time.

 Workplace culture

-Long-term & national healthcare
+Long-term and national healthcare

 Learn more about public healthcare in the Netherlands.

-Taxes & social contributions
+Taxes and social contributions

-For highly skilled workers, the 30% ruling can be a big benefit.
+For highly skilled workers, the 30% ruling can be a significant benefit.
 It allows certain expats to receive up to 30% of their salary tax-free for up to five years.
+Important update: from 2027, this reduces to 27%, and a salary cap (the Balkenende-norm) of approximately €262,000 also applies.
 Not everyone qualifies, so check the requirements early.

-Most employers contribute to a collective pension scheme, but if you’re freelancing or planning a long stay, setting up your own plan ensures you won’t fall behind.
+Most employers contribute to a collective pension scheme, but if you're freelancing or planning a long stay, setting up your own pension plan ensures you won't fall behind.

-Education & childcare
+Education and childcare

 • Public schools are free (apart from small parental contributions) and help children integrate quickly into Dutch society.